corradinigiovanni/bootei/README.md

 Classical permutation: `B = 1`
 BOOTEI tie-breaking: `B > 1` (e.g., `B = 200`)

-These toy examples use *discrete/ordinal data* to induce many ties under permutations (often making BOOTEI < classical).
+These toy examples use *discrete or ordinal data* to induce many ties under permutations, a setting in which BOOTEI deterministically refines the permutation ordering and yields p-values that are never larger than the corresponding classical permutation p-values.

 ### 1) Chi-square (categorical)